sharkcommits/extract_wmxls/README.md

 [-b, --batch_size] ==> Batch Size(int): RAM usage increases as the batch size gets bigger. (default = 2500) [-d, --database_file] ==> Database File(str): Name of the SQLite database.
 The script will create for you if the file does not exist. (default = 'new_database.db')
 [-t, --table_name] ==> Table Name(str): Name of the table for the database above.
 It will be created if it does not exist. (default = 'new_table')
-[-w, --num_workers] ==> Number of Workers(int): Each process runs on different core.
+[-n, --num_workers] ==> Number of Workers(int): Each process runs on different core.
 So the maximum process number equals to the cores that your machine has.
 But it is advisable that you should at least exclude 1 core in order to give your machine breathing room.
 You can give the core number directly. (default = -2)
 [-s, --first_sentence] ==> First Sentence(bool): If you need just the first sentence of a page.
 Change it to True.
 It's faster and memory-friendly. (default = False)
 ```